 What is Clubhouse?

-Where does the app come from?
+Where did the app come from?

-Who is speaking there?
+Who is speaking?
 And about what?

 Since the marketing concept, at least in the start-up phase, is based on exclusivity (access by invitation only) and a restricted user group (only for users of iOS devices), the range of people and topics is still very manageable.
-At the moment, it is mainly artists, media professionals and politicians who are "early adopters" - in other words, people who are already broadcasting on all the other SoMe channels.
+At the moment, it’s mainly artists, media professionals and politicians who are “early adopters” – in other words, people who are already broadcasting on all the other SoMe channels.

 Is that interesting for companies?